How Often Should You Wash Your Face?

 When you don’t regularly wash your face, environmental pollutants and oil can build up, leading to oily skin, blemishes, and even signs of premature aging.

-“There’s a perception that the purpose of face washing is just to remove excess oils and debris that accumulate on the skin surface during the day,” says Dr. Loretta.
+“There’s a perception that the purpose of face washing is just to remove excess oils and debris that accumulate on the skin surface during the day,” said Dr. Loretta.
 “But equally important, if not more important, is the need to wash off surface irritants and pollutants that collect on our faces as we squish them into our pillowcases at night.
 These particles can penetrate into living layers where regular exposure will cause an array of unwanted visible changes, from deeper lines to age spots.”

 Amazon